schell/mogwai/crates/mogwai-html-macro/README.md

 # mogwai-html-macro
-Provides procedural macro `view!`, which allows the use of RSX to declare mogwai views.
+Provides procedural macros `builder!` and `view!`, which allow the use of RSX to declare mogwai views.

 Example - this RSX: